bosunolanrewaju/joomla-rave-payment-forms/readme.md

 This will output all the content set to display at this position (Rave In-Article) here.
 This comes handy if you want to have multiple forms on the same page.

-To have different forms on different pages, you should set a custom position for each of the forms and loading the positions their respective articles (pages).
+To have different forms on different pages, you should set a custom position for each of the forms and loading the positions in their respective articles (pages).

 ```
 {loadposition name_of_custom_postion}